Urban and Regional Planning

 Emphasis on applied work

 Our program emphasizes the application of planning theories through practice.
 Program faculty are active in local planning issues, bringing first-hand insight into the planning process.
 Students learn and apply analytical and practical techniques to real-world urban and sustainability challenges.

 Our students don’t just learn about planning, they do planning.
 Students use research and analysis skills like Geographical Information Science, supported by cutting-edge computer hardware and software.
 In advanced courses students learn both independent research skills and how to collaborate in client-based projects, gaining valuable practical experience.

 What are the special admission requirements, if any?There are no additional admission requirements for this program.

 What courses would I take?

-This interdisciplinary major is an interdepartmental program administered by the Department of Geography.
-Students choose courses from a variety of departments, including architecture, economics, political science, sociology and anthropology, and statistics, as well as geography.
+This major is interdisciplinary.
+Administered by the Department of Geography, it includes courses from across disciplines like architecture, economics, political science, sociology, anthropology, and statistics, as well as geography.
 Required courses include the following:

-- Specialized planning track—These courses provide an opportunity to take additional courses in a subfield of planning of particular interest to the student.
+- Specialized planning track: These courses provide an opportunity to take additional courses in a subfield of planning of particular interest.

 What can I do with this major?

 Our graduates are prepared for diverse opportunities in the public and private sector, as well as graduate school in related fields.